 However, the biggest disappointment had to be the quantum realm.
 It left me scratching my head more than a few times, and led a lot of frustration with the film’s ending.
 I can’t really go further into it without spoilers, but from now on I’m calling it “the deus ex machina realm.”

-With all said and done, Ant-Man and the Wasp is a very fun, but fairly middling superhero flick.
+With all said and done, Ant-Man and the Wasp is a very fun, but overall middling superhero flick.
 The male leads keep it from among the MCU’s best, but the badass women keep it far from the bottom… And really make me want an Okoye/Black Widow/Scarlet Witch/Wasp team-up.